-The lamb sliders were topped with pickled red onion and feta tzatziki, forming a tasty marriage between a very pronounced flavor in the lamb with a fresh zing from the tzatziki.
+The lamb sliders were topped with pickled red onion and feta tzatziki, creating a tasty marriage between a very pronounced flavor in the lamb and a fresh zing from the tzatziki.

 The third dish we shared was the cheese plate, which is always the hardest thing for me to resist on the menu.
 All three cheeses were goat and from nearby New York farms, including Asgaard farm which is well known for their goat cheeses.
 And each cheese was delicious and ranging in softness.The plate came with blueberries, honey, and crostini.

 The place is usually bustling with diners, and you never feel rushed to eat and leave.
 There is a very comforting feeling there, and in part, this dynamic is created by the community The Deer’s Head Inn fosters.
 Their market features local farmers and other artisans, just as their menu does.
 I am not surprised that the Deer’s Head Inn is a destination for locals and travelers alike.
 It does such a stand up job of providing high quality food that truly reflects the farmers in the Adirondacks, but also the region’s spirit.
 It’s fresh, delicious, and cozy.
 Whether it’s after a long hike, or the end of a shift, I’m going to the Deer’s Head Inn to meet friends or to eat a plate of brussel sprouts at the bar while Rick, Zohar, or Leslee mix cocktails.
 The menu is the culinary masterpiece of chefs Zach and Wyatt.